aarong/feedme-client/DEV.md

 5. When `connected` and an unexpected connection failure occurs, the transport state must become `disconnected`.
-The transport must not automatically attempt to reconnect, as reconnection behavior is controlled by the client.
+The transport must not automatically attempt to reconnect, as reconnection behavior is controlled by the client library.

 ### Transport Methods